openmediavault/openmediavault-docs/features.rst

 **S.M.A.R.T.:** Based on smartmontools [3]_, It can display advanced information of S.M.A.R.T values in the webUI.
 It can also schedule health tests as well as send notifications when S.M.A.R.T. attributes values change.

 **RAID Management:** Based Linux RAID [4]_, create arrays in 6 different configurations.
 Levels available are linear, 0, 1, 10, 5 and 6.
-The array can have disks removed or expanded using the web interface.
+The array can have disks removed or expanded using the |webui|.

 **File Systems:** Volume format, device mount and unmount.
 More information in the :doc:`filesystem section </administration/storage/filesystems>`.